EduardoZepeda/coffee-bytes-hugo/content/posts/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 ## Reduce slow queries in Django

-As you know, database access is usually the bottleneck of most applications. **The most important action to take is to reduce the number of queries and the impact of each one of them.
+As you know, database access is usually the bottleneck of most applications. **The most important action to take is to reduce the number of queries and the impact of each one of them**.
 You can reduce the impact of your queries by 90%, and I am not exaggerating.

 It is quite common to write code that occasions multiple queries to the database, as well as quite expensive searches.